Mukesh-50/OCTBatch2021/README.md

 # OCTBatch2021
-Sample read me file
+Clone this repository

 Execute below cmd to run the test mvn test -DXMLFiles=testng.xml

+Note- Default it will run on chrome and it will use url as https://opensource-demo.orangehrmlive.com

+If you want to use different browser and url mvn clean test -DtestSuite=Regression.xml -Dbrowser=ChromeHeadless -Durl=https://opensource-demo.orangehrmlive.com

-You can pass any parameter while running this build
+You can pass any parameter while running this build.